-9.4 Determination of fair value
+9.4 Determination of Fair Value in Calculating Net Asset Value

-- (1) A market is generally considered active when quoted prices are readily and regularly available from an exchange, dealer, broker, industry group, pricing service or regulatory agency, and those prices reflect actual and regularly occurring market transactions on an arm's length basis. - (2) A market is not considered to be active, and prices derived from it may be unreliable for valuation purposes, if, at the time the investment fund begins to calculate its net asset value, any of the following circumstances are present: - markets on which portfolio securities are principally traded closed several hours earlier (e.g. some foreign markets may close as much as 15 hours before the time the investment fund begins to calculate its net asset value) - trading is halted - events occur that unexpectedly close entire markets (e.g. natural disasters, power blackouts, public disturbances, or similar major events) - markets are closed due to scheduled holidays - the security is illiquid and trades infrequently.
+- (1) A market is generally considered active when quoted prices are readily and regularly available from an exchange, dealer, broker, industry group, pricing service or regulatory agency, and those prices reflect actual and regularly occurring market transactions on an arm's length basis.
+Accordingly, fair value should not reflect the amount that would be received or paid in a forced transaction, involuntary liquidation or distress sale. - (2) A market is not considered to be active, and prices derived from it may be unreliable for valuation purposes, if, at the time the investment fund begins to calculate its net asset value, any of the following circumstances are present:

+- markets on which portfolio securities are principally traded closed several hours earlier (e.g. some foreign markets may close as much as 15 hours before the time the investment fund begins to calculate its net asset value) - trading is halted - events occur that unexpectedly close entire markets (e.g. natural disasters, power blackouts, public disturbances, or similar major events) - markets are closed due to scheduled holidays - the security is illiquid and trades infrequently.